Tabeyouka/.github/profile/README.md

 - React for building the frontend UI
 - Laravel for building the backend APIs
 - MySQL for managing the database
-- Tailwind CSS for frontend design
+- Bootstrap for frontend design
 <!-- - Docker for containerization and deployment -->

 ## Installation